 June 20, 2016

 A growing number of antibiotic-resistant infections have been reported following use of a specialized medical device called a duodenoscope, which is used in the advanced procedure endoscopic retrograde cholangiopancreatography, or ERCP.
-The AGA Center for GI Innovation and Technology convened a meeting, “Getting to Zero,” with experts in gastroenterology, epidemiology and infectious disease; the endoscope manufacturers Fuji and Pentax; and representatives from the U.S. FDA, CDC and ECRI Institute to discuss how to prevent these infections.
+The American Gastroenterological Association (AGA) Center for GI Innovation and Technology convened a meeting, "Getting to Zero," with experts in gastroenterology, epidemiology and infectious disease; the endoscope manufacturers Fuji and Pentax; and representatives from the U.S. Food and Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC) and ECRI Institute to discuss how to prevent these infections.

 Dr. Michael Kochman, chair of the AGA Center for GI Innovation and Technology, provides an important update on this issue and discusses AGA's plans to develop short- and long-term solutions to address the proper cleansing of duodenoscopes.